tarieli1/Chinese-Checkers-FX/src/chinesecheckersfx/resources/readme.txt

 Tamir Arieli - 201548039
 Shahar Levy - 203546379

-The Main class is 'Main'
+The Main class is 'src.chinesecheckersfx.ChineseCheckersFX.java'

-The assumptions we made:
-    1. The points you enter while you play the game are like in the xml (the top point is (1,1))
-    2. In the Load Game option users will need to insert full path to their saved game.
+*Pressing the 'Quit' button will remove current human player, When pressing the 'Quit' button while game is over, game will exit.

+*If there is 1 human player in-game, if exits game will be over.

-*Computer has good AI will always try to move to best point(regarding his target)
+*Computer has good AI will always try to move to best point.

-**It doesn't always happens but,
-  We have noticed that when we transfer the source code between computers, We need to edit the file project.properties path:
-  NetBeansProjects\Chinese-Checkers\nbproject\project.properties

-  We need to change endorsed.classpath to this: endorsed.classpath=\
-    ${lib.JAX-WS 2.2.classpath}

-  and then Regenerate JAXB Bindings.

-We tried to fix this issue so it should work.
+* used a little sleep to help users understand what's going on.

 Please tell us if you encountered a problem. shahar201091@gmail.com tarieli@gmail.com